-Section XI.
-Voucher Program
+Section XI: Small Change Voucher Program

 The CONTRACTOR will offer businesses vouchers for the cost of pollution prevention equipment or other recommendations, in accordance with the procedures developed for this voucher program.
 Payments will be made directly by the CONTRACTOR to the business.
-Examples of qualifying equipment or costs include but are not limited to secondary containment, drum covers, drum funnels with lids, infrastructure changes, substitution of less toxic products, and catch basin cleaning.
-The CONTRACTOR must maintain records for each of their voucher reimbursement payments issued and ensure a business is limited to one voucher per calendar year.
-Each voucher payment will be capped at \$500 or less.
-These reimbursements will come from the \$5,000 budget category included in this contract and cannot be shifted to or from other budget categories (see Appendix B).
-Documentation of voucher payments will be submitted to ECOLOGY with the quarterly invoicing (Section X).
+Examples of qualifying equipment or costs include but are not limited to; secondary containment, drum covers, drum funnels with lids, infrastructure changes, substitution of less toxic products, and catch basin cleaning.
+The CONTRACTOR must maintain records for each of their voucher reimbursement payments, and ensure a business is limited to one voucher per calendar year.
+Each voucher payment will be capped at \$500.00 or less.
+These reimbursements will come from the Small Change Voucher Program budget category (see Appendix B).
+Documentation of voucher payments will be submitted to ECOLOGY with the quarterly invoicing (See Section X).